What To Do When You See A Triggering Social Media Post About Eating Disorders

 ”

-For starters, anorexia nervosa has the highest mortality rate of all mental illnesses, says Kristina Saffran, co-founder and executive director of Project HEAL, a non-profit organisation that offers recovery support for people suffering from eating disorders.
-Beat estimate that there are over 1.6 million people in the UK suffering from diagnosed or undiagnosed eating disorders and 0.9% of American women suffer from anorexia in their lifetime; the diseases is also three times higher among women than it is among men.
+For starters, anorexia nervosa has the highest mortality rate of all mental illnesses, says Kristina Saffran, co-founder and executive director of Project HEAL, a non-profit organization that offers recovery support for people suffering from eating disorders.
+We know that 0.9% of American women suffer from anorexia in their lifetime, and that it's three times higher among women than it is among men.
 "To joke about [anorexia] in any respect is not only wrong but really harmful and dangerous — especially when Kim has so many followers, and many are young, impressionable girls," Saffran says.
 There's no telling how many people saw Kim's Instagram story (probably millions), but the way she and her sisters talk about their bodies and flippantly throw around the word "anorexic" could definitely be triggering for some people who struggle with eating disorders.

 Whenever you come across depictions of eating disorders in the media (whether it's a fictional representation on TV or a "real" situation on Instagram) and you find it triggering, there are a few things you can do to help you cope.
-First, it's always helpful to talk to someone, either a friend, family member, or person at a hotline, Saffran says.
+First, it's always helpful to talk to someone, either a friend, family member, or person at a hotline (the National Eating Disorders Association has one at 1-800-931-2237), Saffran says.
 Often when people are faced with a trigger, their first reaction is to isolate or shut down.
 "Some people are like, It's not that big of a deal, I don't want to cause issues," she says.
 "But saying something to somebody is often enough to get it off your chest."

 Advertisement